 Both UE#1 and UE#2 are successfully registered with the 6G network.
 Both UE#1 and UE#2 are visiting the same applications (e.g. XR rendering application, AI inference application).

-At T#1, the UE#1 performs the XR rendering/AI tasks locally since the energy consumption of local execution (Ecomputing) is significantly lower than the energy consumption of data transmission/reception required by the task offloading (Ecommuncation).
+At T#1, the UE#1 performs the XR rendering/AI tasks locally since the energy consumption of local execution (Eprocessing) is significantly lower than the energy consumption of data transmission/reception required by the task offloading (Edata transmission).

 At the same time, the UE#2 offloads data to the MEC server as the energy consumption of data transmission/reception required by the task offloading (Edata transmission) is significantly lower than energy consumption of local execution (Eprocessing).